 - Other occupants: This section is for other occupants that will be living in the unit with the potential tenant that aren’t on the lease.
 For example, if your applicant has any children under 18 they would fill out the name of the occupant and any additional comments.
 For more information on if a guest is considered a tenant visit our site at https://www.schedulemyrent.com/blog/.

 - Pets: If you decide to allow pets in your properties, your potential renter will provide the name, type, weight (lbs), description, and comments for their pet in this section.
 Your renter is able to upload pet information such as a picture of the pet, shot records, service animal papers, etc. These documents can be very useful if you require pets to have certain shots, only allow service animals, etc. If you are unsure if you should allow pets in your properties visit https://www.schedulemyrent.com/blog/ for a landlords guide to renting with pets.

 - Other questions: If your potential tenant answers yes to any of the questions in this section, additional information will be requested.
 These questions include: Do you smoke?
 Have you filed for bankruptcy in the last 7 years?
 Have you ever been evicted?
 Have you ever stopped paying rent when it was due?.
+You are also able to add additional custom questions to this section to help with your applicant screening process.
 These questions give you, their potential landlord, additional insight into their past behaviors to help determine if they will be a good fit for renting your property.